 7 - Optimize for out-of-stock products

-They give you the option to buy it now, whilst informing you of when they should have stock, and when you should receive the delivery.
+They give you the option to buy the product now, whilst informing you of when they should have stock, and when you will receive the delivery.

 8 - Don’t neglect your heading tags

 Heading or title tags can influence your search rankings within Google.
 They are considered one of the most effective elements of on-page SEO.